lyft/flinkk8soperator/integ/README.md

 ### Running in Image mode

 ```
-$ INTEGRATION=true IMAGE={operator image} go test
+$ INTEGRATION=true OPERATOR_IMAGE={operator image} go test
 ```

-Note that you will need to either build an image with tag flinkk8soperator:latest specify the operator image using the `IMAGE` environment
+Note that you will need to either build an image with tag flinkk8soperator:latest or specify the operator image using the `OPERATOR_IMAGE` environment

 ### Options